YichengFu/bike_thefts/README.md

   - `02-analysis_data/`: Contains cleaned and processed data for analysis.
     - `analysis_data.parquet`

-- **models/**: Contains saved model objects in RDS format for the analysis of logistic model.
+- **models/**: Contains saved model objects in RDS format for Bayesian logisticmodels.

 - **other/**
   - `llm_usage/`: Documentation of interactions with large language models.